Member of parliament: South Africa

 The Parliament of South Africa consists of two houses: the National Assembly of South Africa (lower house) and the National Council of Provinces (upper house).
 Members of both houses are given the title Member of Parliament.

 The National Assembly is made up of 400 members, who are all elected by the public in general elections using a proportional representation system with closed lists.
 The National Council of Provinces is composed of 90 delegates with 10 delegates for each of the nine provinces regardless of the population of the province.
 A provincial delegation consists of six permanent delegates and four special delegates.
 NCOP delegates are elected by the nine provincial legislatures on the day when they reconvene, usually the same day as the National Assembly.
 The delegates are sworn in the next day.

 South Korea

 A member of Parliament refers to a member of the Parliament of South Korea.
 A total of 253 MPs are elected using the first-past-the-post system from parliamentary constituencies, 30 MPs are elected by proportional compensation, and 17 MPs are elected by mixed member majoritarian.

 In the Second Republic of Korea or if the Constitution of South Korea is amended as a parliamentary system with bicameralism, only the members of the House of Commons of South Korea are called members of Parliament, while the members of the Senate of South Korea are called senators.

 The members of provincial legislatures are called members of the Legislative Assembly or MLA.
-In some provinces, such individuals are called as Members of the Provincial Parliament (MPP).
+In some provinces, such individuals are called councillors and members of the provincial parliament.

+Members of the National Assembly enjoy various privileges, including immunity from arrest and immunity for legislative acts, along with high power, allowances, and extensive institutional support such as offices, official vehicles, and drivers.
+Each lawmaker may employ up to nine butler, whose salaries are fully funded by the state.
+On this foundation of privileges, political experience, personal networks, and local power bases accumulate, making it easier for children or relatives to enter politics.
+Although power is not legally inherited, in practice this creates a system in which political influence is passed down within families, resembling a form of aristocratic succession.